-- Salary scale, retirement rate, withdrawal rate, and disability rate actuarial assumptions are based on rates for the various retirement systems that the health insurance plan's participants are in, including- - Oklahoma Public Employees Retirement System - o Oklahoma Law Enforcement Retirement System - o Teachers' Retirement System of Oklahoma - Uniform Retirement System of Justices & Judges - o Oklahoma Department of Wildlife Conservation - Defined Benefit Pension Plan - Plan participation-45% for 2022 and 2021 of retired employees are assumed to participate in the health insurance plan. - Marital assumptions-
+- Salary scale, retirement rate, withdrawal rate, and disability rate actuarial assumptions are based on rates for the various retirement systems that the health insurance plan's participants are in, including- - Oklahoma Public Employees Retirement System - o Oklahoma Law Enforcement Retirement System - o Teachers' Retirement System of Oklahoma - Uniform Retirement System of Justices & Judges - o Oklahoma Department of Wildlife Conservation - Defined Benefit Pension Plan - Plan participation-65% and 45% for 2023 and 2022, respectively, of retired employees are assumed to participate in the health insurance plan. - Marital assumptions-

-Male participants: 25% who elect coverage are assumed to have a spouse who will receive coverage
+Male participants: 25% who elect coverage are assumed to have a spouse who will receive coverage.

-Female participants: 15% who elect coverage are assumed to have a spouse who will receive coverage
+Female participants: 15% who elect coverage are assumed to have a spouse who will receive coverage.

-Males are assumed to be 3 years older than their spouses.
+Males are assumed to be 4 years older than their spouses.

-- Plan entry date is the date of hire. - Actuarial cost method-Entry age normal based upon salary. - Healthcare trend rate-6.10% decreasing to 4.80% for 2022 and 2021.
+- Plan entry date is the date of hire. - Actuarial cost method-Entry age normal based upon salary. - Healthcare trend rate-7.8% and 6.10% decreasing to 4.45% and 4.80% for 2023 and 2022, respectively.

-The June 30, 2023, valuation is based on a measurement date of July 1, 2022, with a measurement period of July 1, 2021 to July 1, 2022.
-The June 30, 2022, valuation is based on a measured date of July 1, 2021, with a measurement period of July 1, 2020, to July 1, 2021.
+The June 30, 2024, valuation is based on a measurement date of July 1, 2023, with a measurement period of July 1, 2022 to July 1, 2023.
+The June 30, 2023, valuation is based on a measured date of July 1, 2022, with a measurement period of July 1, 2021, to July 1, 2022.